AriFordsham/GHCWiki/newcomers.md

 ## Practical advice

-- Read up on the steps you are expected to take for [contributing a bug fix to GHC](working-conventions/fixing-bugs).
+- Read up on the steps you are expected to take for [contributing a patch to GHC](working-conventions/fixing-bugs).

 ## Less practical advice